wisnia87r/The-Orange-Disk-/README.md

 - **EmuDeck**: **This is a mandatory requirement.** The application is designed to work with the emulators (DuckStation, PCSX2) and folder structure provided by [EmuDeck](https://www.emudeck.com/).
 Ripped games are saved directly to EmuDeck's `roms` directory.
 - **External USB Optical Drive**: A compatible USB CD/DVD/Blu-ray drive is required to read game discs.

-## Installation
+## Installation (Easy Method)

-1.  **Download the Project**: Download the latest release from the [Releases](https://github.com/wisnia87r/The-Orange-Disk-/releases) page and extract the folder.
+1.  **Download the Installer**: Go to the [**Releases**](https://github.com/wisnia87r/The-Orange-Disk-/releases) page on the right and download the `install-online.sh` file from the latest release.
-2.  **Run the Installer**: Navigate to the project folder in a terminal and run the installer:
+2.  **Run the Installer**: Place the downloaded file in any folder (e.g., your Desktop), open a terminal, and run it:
     ```bash
-    cd /path/to/The-Orange-Disk
-    ./install.sh
+    chmod +x install-online.sh
+    ./install-online.sh
     ```
+3.  **Follow the On-Screen Instructions**: The script will download the latest version of the application and run the main installer.
-3.  **Launch Steam**: After the installation is complete, start Steam.
+4.  **Launch Steam**: After the installation is complete, start Steam.
 The shortcut "The Orange Disk Playstation Edition" will be in your library, fully configured with all artwork.

 ## How to Use